cmanley/gitlist-docker/README.md

 gitlist-docker
 ==============

-A ready to use docker image containing GitList (a lightweight and elegant git repository viewer) running on nginx, php-fpm 7.2, and Alpine Linux 3.8.
+GitList (an elegant and modern git repository viewer) in a small footprint Docker image (based on nginx, php-fpm 7.2, and Alpine Linux 3.8) with configurable runtime options (such as timezone, gid, theme) and an extra custom 100% wide bootstrap theme.

-You can use it to quickly expose a web interface to the git repositories directory on your host machine.
+You can use it to quickly and safely expose a web interface to the git repositories directory on your host machine.

-The Dockerfile uses a custom build of Gitlist from https://github.com/klaussilveira/gitlist
+The Dockerfile uses a custom build of GitList from https://github.com/klaussilveira/gitlist

 Usage
 -----